 Their asking price was set at $100,000 for a single day!
 I tried to create a Pinterest board and send it her, asking if she could drop the price down to $25,000 including a ton of incentives, and to my amazement, she said YES!

 After wrapping my head around that number, I realized that we could get a return for our money, but we had to raise a lot of funds from our Kickstarter campaign.

-I hired Kendall Jenner, Ashley Sky, Aygemang Clay, Damaris Aguiar, Lyall Aston was a photographer, Sagette Van Embden was responsible for video production, styling was done by Lina Palacios and Mary Guthrie handled hair and makeup.
+I hired Kendall Jenner, Ashley Sky, Aygemang Clay, Damaris Aguiar, Lyall Aston was a photographer, Sagette Van Embden was responsible for video production, the styling was done by Lina Palacios and Mary Guthrie handled hair and makeup.

 The production was so insane, that I was simply in awe.
 By using Southwest Airlines buddy passes, I decided to fly everyone down to Malibu, CA. Most of these incredibly hot girls never encountered this form of travel, I can guarantee that much!

 All the time, I was sweating bullets, hoping that everything works out for the best.
 I endured a lot of stress during those days.

 Lesson 5 Don’t put yourself down

 In entrepreneurship, you’ve got to be ready to keep on fighting, and embrace the challenges.
 I’m not gonna lie, there was plenty of time where I thought the competition would eat me alive, and I was nothing more than a ’pretender’.